jokecamp/jokecamp.com/_posts/2012-10-22-examples-of-creating-base64-hashes-using-hmac-sha256-in-different-languages.markdown

 I recently went through the processing of creating SDKs for an in house API.
 The API required signing every REST request with HMAC SHA256 signatures.
 Those signatures then needed to be converted to base64.
 Amazon S3 uses base64 strings for their hashes.
 There are some good reasons to use base64 encoding.
 See the stackOverflow question [What is the use of base 64 encoding?](http://stackoverflow.com/a/201510/215502)

 Below are some simplified HMAC SHA 256 solutions.
-They should all output "**qnR8UCqJggD55PohusaBNviGoOJ67HC6Btry4qXLVZc=**" given the values of "**secret**" and "**Message**" Take notice of the capital M. It is case sensitive.
+They should all output `qnR8UCqJggD55PohusaBNviGoOJ67HC6Btry4qXLVZc=` given the values of `secret` and `Message`.
+Take notice of the capital M. The hashed message is case sensitive.

 Jump to an implementation: